 Please review the scenarios listed below for examples of prohibited OCI or PCI activities.
-Employees should contact Contracts & Procurement or Legal for more details on conflicts of interest or to consult about a particular question.
+Employees should contact legal counsel for more details on conflicts of interest or to consult about a particular question.
 FAR clause 9.505 contains the following general guidance on prohibited OCI situations: